axonivy-market/portal/Documentation/portal-guide/source/portal-components/document-table/index.rst

 Delete document
 ---------------

-Customize behavior when an user deletes a document from **Document Table**, create a callable subprocess with:
+To customize behavior when a user deletes a document from **Document Table**, create a callable subprocess with:

 **Signature**: portalDeleteDocumentItem